-After receiving student responses from the 2014 NeSA-W Field Test, DRC's Performance Assessment Services (PAS) staff reviewed all of the responses and assembled them into sets that exemplified the range of different score points, for each of the four domains, for each of the three prompts.
-Copies of these sets were made for each member of the rangefinding committees.
-DRC's PAS staff then travelled to Lincoln, Nebraska (June 25 and 26, 2014) and facilitated the rangefinding sessions.
-The rangefinding committees consisted of Nebraska educators, NDE staff members and DRC Performance Assessment Staff.
+After receiving student responses from the 2015 NeSA-W Field Test, DRC's Performance Assessment Services (PAS) staff reviewed responses for the chosen 2016 operational prompts for each grade (4, 8, and 11) and assembled them into item-specific sets, each with 120 responses that exemplified the range of possible score points.

+When selecting responses for the rangefinding sets, care was taken to include a number of responses that potentially fall on the edges of a score range.
+These responses are specifically selected by PAS staff in order to identify where the different score points begin and end.
+Additionally, responses that potentially helped exemplify the differences between domains were selected (i.e., responses that potentially received different scores in different domains).
+Copies of these sets were made for each member of the rangefinding committee.
+DRC's PAS staff then travelled to Lincoln, Nebraska, (June 17-18, 2015) and facilitated the rangefinding sessions.

+The rangefinding committees consisted of Nebraska educators and NDE staff members.
 The rangefinding meeting began in a joint session with a review of the history of the assessment and a discussion of the rangefinding process, along with guidelines for the consensus scoring of the assembled responses.
-The group then broke into three grade specific committees consisting of ten or twelve NE educators, an NDE representative and two DRC facilitators on each committee.
-Each committee reviewed the current prompt, scoring rubric, and the Scoring Guide anchor papers from the spring 2014 NeSA-W Operational Test.
-Following this review and discussion, each committee then began to consensus score 120 responses selected by PAS from the 2014 NeSA-W Field Test.
+The group then broke into three gradespecific committees consisting of ten or twelve Nebraska educators and an NDE representative.
+Each committee reviewed the current prompt, scoring rubric, and the Scoring Guide anchor papers from the spring 2015 NeSA-W Operational Test.
+Following this review and discussion, each committee then began to consensus score one of the field test items.

-Initially, each student response was read aloud and then discussed by all members of the group equally, to ensure that everyone was interpreting the analytic rubric consistently and uniformly.
-Each of the four domain scores were addressed independently and following the discussions, scores were agreed upon in each domain.
+Initially, each student response was read aloud and then discussed by all members of the group to ensure that everyone was interpreting the analytic rubric consistently and uniformly.
+Each of the four domains was addressed independently for each response, and, following the discussions, scores were agreed upon in each domain.
 The first set of 20 responses was discussed at length and then consensus scored using this method.
 Committee members then went on to score additional responses independently.
 For each student response, committee members' scores were recorded and, if needed, were discussed until a consensus was reached.
 Responses for which there was a strong agreement among committee members were identified as potential anchor papers to be used in the Scoring Guides for training DRC readers.
-Each committee consensus scored over 100 responses.
+Each committee consensus scored over 100 responses for each field test item in their grade.

-Discussions of student responses included the mandatory use of rubric language.
+Discussions of student responses relied on the use of rubric language.
 This ensured that the committee members remained focused on the specific requirements of each score point in each domain.
-DRC PAS staff took notes addressing how and why committees arrived at score point decisions and how each range of scores was defined.
-This information was used by the scoring directors and team leaders during reader training.
+DRC PAS staff took notes as the committee members described and justified scoring decisions.
+This information was used by the Scoring Directors and Team Leaders during reader training.

-4.2 Training Material Creation
+4.2 TRAINING MATERIAL CREATION

-As part of preparation for the 2015 NeSA-Writing assessment, DRC's PAS staff assembled the committee scored rangefinding responses into sets used for training readers.
-Responses that the rangefinding committee had a strong consensus and were relevant in terms of the scoring concepts they illustrated were annotated and included as anchor papers in a scoring guide.
-The full range of each score point in each domain was clearly represented and annotated in the Scoring Guide.
-These anchor papers, along with the grade specific analytic rubric, served as the readers' constant reference throughout the project.
+As part of preparation for the 2016 NeSA-Writing assessment scoring, DRC's PAS staff assembled the committee scored rangefinding responses into sets used for training readers.
+Responses that the rangefinding committee selected as relevant in terms of the scoring concepts they illustrated were annotated and included as anchor papers in a Scoring Guide.
+The range of each score point in each domain was clearly represented and annotated in the Scoring Guide.
+These anchor papers, along with the grade-specific analytic rubric, served as the readers' constant reference throughout the project.